Alieze-Ali/web-sprint-challenge-advanced-web-applications/README.md

 * [-] **Make sure your error p tag has an id="error" attribute attached.
 Codegrade autotests will fail without them.**

-* [ ] Construct an http request that retrieves an auth token from the server when the username `Lambda` and the password `School` is passed into the request.
-Complete successful login auth flow and redirect to `View.js.`
+* [x] Construct an http request that retrieves an auth token from the server when the username `Lambda` and the password `School` is passed into the request.
+Complete successful login auth flow and redirect to `View.js.` -???redirect issues

-* [ ] Display an appropriate error message when login is not successful.
+* [x] Display an appropriate error message when login is not successful. - need error message to show

 ### Route Authentication
-* [ ] Build a `PrivateRoute` component within the components folder.
+* [-] Build a `PrivateRoute` component within the components folder. - this is already done

 * [ ] Use the `PrivateRoute` component to build a route rendering `View.js` to the path `/view`.

 * [ ] Use the `PrivateRoute` component to build a route rendering `Logout.js` to the path `/logout`.

 ### Request Authentication